 - Introduction and Preparing the Organization to Pursue Design-Build Delivery

-- Principles and Practices of Collaborative Delivery Methods for Water Projects
+- Principles of Collaborative Delivery Methods

-- Procurement Methods for Design-Build Water Infrastructure Projects
+- Procurement Methods

 - Participants receive (and use) the WDBC Water and Wastewater Design-Build Handbook and additional handout materials.